box/box-python-sdk-gen/docs/shared_links_web_links.md

 ### Arguments

 - web_link_id `str`
   - The ID of the web link.
-  - Used as `web_link_id` in path `path` of the API call
-- request_body `UpdateWebLinkRemoveSharedLinkRequestBodyArg`
-  - Used as requestBody for the API call
+Example: "12345"
-- query_params `UpdateWebLinkRemoveSharedLinkQueryParamsArg`
+- shared_link `Optional[UpdateWebLinkRemoveSharedLinkSharedLinkArg]`
-  - Used as queryParams for the API call
+  - By setting this value to `null`, the shared link is removed from the web link.
-- headers `UpdateWebLinkRemoveSharedLinkHeadersArg`
+- fields `str`
+  - Explicitly request the `shared_link` fields to be returned for this item.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns